karakays/random-hexdump/README.rst

 A hexdump implementation.

-With a slight difference, instead reading an input file, `random-hexdump` generates bytes at random while allowing to embed custom text into it.
+With a slight difference, instead of reading from an input file, *random-hexdump* generates bytes at random while allowing to embed custom text into it.

 The display format starts with the offset in hexadecimal followed by 16 space-separated random hexadecimal bytes that contains your custom text and finally followed by the same sixteen bytes in ASCII representation.

-Inspired by *Jamie Zawinski*'s homepage_.
+Inspired by Jamie Zawinski's homepage_.

 ---------------
 Usage